jrrameau2000/Morningstar_Case_Study/README.md

 The company's intended customers are individuals who are in needs of financial information.
 Those could be individuals investors, investment advisors, or anybody in need of financial news, advice, or information.

-What solution does this company offer that their competitors do not or cannot offer?
+* What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)

+Morningstar's competitive advantage was influenced by Warren Buffet.
+Their economic moat, or competitive advantage, stems from an advantage that is very hard to replicate and has a high return rate.
+They don't believe that an advantage that comes from technology is not sustainable because that can easily be replicated.
+Morningstar's competitive advantage comes from their reputation.
+They also differentiate themselves from their competitors because they focus on their customers' journeys instead of the final result.

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

+As a Fintech company, Morningstar heavily relies on technology in their every day activities.
+According to Stackshare, Morningstar uses 32 applications, four utilities, two DevOps and three Business tools.
+Some of the more well known tools they use include Java, Jquery, PHP, Cloudflare, Google Analytics, and New Relic [9](https://stackshare.io/morningstar/morningstar/main).

 ## Landscape:

 * What domain of the financial industry is the company in?

-Morningstar mainly operates in the domains of investment management and wealth management.
+Morningstar is mainly known for being a great source of Financial information.
+But, they also operate in the domains of investment management and wealth management.
 Morningstar is also known for its highly reputable credit rating agency.

 * What have been the major trends and innovations of this domain over the last 5-10 years?

+The pandemic has pushed forward many new trends in the Fintech industry.
+One of the more obvious trends over the past year has been remote working.
+This has brought new challenges as employers struggle to accomadate workers, motivate them, keep them productive, and connected as well [10](https://www.forbes.com/sites/googlecloud/2021/02/05/6-trends-that-will-shape-the-financial-services-industry-in-2021/?sh=74a491b342b6).

 * What are the other major companies in this domain?

-In the domain of wealth management, major companies include Schwabb, Morgan Stanley, Goldmans Sachs and others [7](https://www.investopedia.com/articles/investing/061314/best-best-wealth-management-firms.asp).
+Morningstar operates in many domains because they offer many services including: financial information, wealth management, and credit rating.
+The main domain that Morningstar operates in is the financial information industry.
+The main competitors in this industry are Bloomberg, Marketwatch, and Thomson Reuthers  [9](https://www.investopedia.com/ask/answers/051915/who-are-morningstars-morn-main-competitors.asp#:~:text=Three%20of%20Morningstar's%20key%20competitors,activity%20and%20generate%20detailed%20reports.).In the domain of wealth management, major companies include Schwabb, Morgan Stanley, Goldmans Sachs and others [7](https://www.investopedia.com/articles/investing/061314/best-best-wealth-management-firms.asp).
 Major companies in the investment management industry are Blackrock, Vanguard, UBS Group, Fidelity and others  [6](https://www.thebalance.com/which-firms-have-the-most-assets-under-management-4173923).
 When it comes to credit rating, Morningstar mainly competes with the S&P,Moodys, and Fitch [8](https://www.financial-planning.com/news/morningstar-acquires-mbs-rater-realpoint).

 ## Results